Hanmudo/java-vs-kotlin/slides/index.md

 ---

-Java has a lot of libraries to support your solution
+Java has a lot of libraries/frameworks to support your solution
 * Spring
 * Lombok
 * Many more on maven repositories such as Maven Central, Google